tybruno/unittest_assertions/README.md

 * **Great Developer Experience**: Being fully typed, documented, and tested makes it great for editor support and extension.
 * **There is More!!!**:
     * [assertify](https://github.com/tybruno/assertify): Simple, Flexible, and Extendable python3.6+ library to evaluate an expression and return `True`/`False` or raise an `AssertionError` or `Exception`.
-    * [descriptify](https://github.com/tybruno/descriptify): Descriptify is a library that contains helpful python descriptors.
-It uses `assertify_predicates` to validate various descriptors.

 ## Installation
 ```bash